talunamendes/audio-transcription/README.md

 -   Loads the `openai/whisper-base` model from Hugging Face.
 -   Transcribes the audio and saves the transcription to a formatted text file.
 -   Uses the secure `.safetensors` format by default.

+## 🛡️ Security and Privacy

+This project is designed to run entirely on your local machine.

+* **Local Execution**: All scripts, from audio extraction to transcription, run on your computer.
+* **Private Data**: Your audio files and the generated transcriptions are never sent to the cloud or external servers.
+* **No Retraining**: Your data is not used to retrain or improve the AI model.
+The script uses a local instance of the `openai/whisper-base` model to perform the transcription.
+* **Secure Format**: The transcription script prioritizes using the secure `.safetensors` format by default when loading the model.